The City of Sydney takes fire safety very seriously and has a number of programs in place to help prevent building fires and minimise their impact.

 Annual fire safety statement

-Every year the owner of a building or premises must provide the City and Fire and Rescue NSW with a statement certifying all fire-safety measures work properly.
-This statement must be assessed by qualified personnel and be displayed prominently.
+Every year the owner of a building or premises must provide the City and Fire and Rescue NSW with a statement certifying that all fire-safety measures work properly.
+This statement must be assessed by qualified personnel and be displayed prominently within the building.

-Once the annual statement is complete, lodge it with the City by email, post, fax or in person at a council office location, and to Fire and Rescue NSW.
-For details contact Fire and Rescue NSW or call 02 9742 7400.
-A blank copy of the annual fire statement can be downloaded below.
-There is no fee for lodging this statement.
+When you complete the annual statement, lodge it with the City by email, post, fax or in person at a Neighbourhood Service Centre, and to Fire and Rescue NSW.
+For details, visit the Fire and Rescue NSW site.

 Supplementary fire safety statement

 A supplementary fire safety statement applies to fire-control measures so it's important that they must be certified more frequently than every 12 months.
 The frequency will be stated on the premises’ fire-safety schedule.

 Essential fire safety measures

 These measures include installations, equipment or forms of construction that will protect occupants of a building in the event of fire or other emergencies.
 They include:

 - automatic fire suppression systems, such as sprinkler systems

 - emergency lighting and exit signs